• Skip to primary navigation

 Notes

-If you want to make this recipe with whole wheat, you can substitute half of the amount of bread flour with whole wheat flour.
-You can also use all-purpose flour, but skipping completely the bread flour significantly changes the structure.
+If you want to make this recipe with whole wheat flour, you can substitute half of the bread flour with whole wheat flour.
+You can also use all-purpose flour, but completely skipping the bread flour will significantly change the structure.

-If you’re doing it with active commercial yeast, you might need to proof it.
-Don’t forget to consider the amount of water you’re using for that, so you don’t add more than the amount asked for in the recipe.
+If you're using active dry yeast, you may need to proof it first.
+Be sure to account for the amount of water used during proofing so that you don’t exceed the total amount of liquid required in the recipe.

 Nutrition